 The basic idea of flying fighter kites is pretty much the same the world over.
 The last kite in the air wins, and this is usually achieved by cutting the flying lines of the other kites.
-By friction against other flying lines, not with scissors!
+Friction against other flying lines is used, not scissors!

 On this site, there's more kite-making info than you can poke a stick at :-)